Meru Networks

 Venture Round in 1999

-Virage is a prominent provider of software solutions and application services designed to support media and entertainment companies, as well as enterprises and consumers, in the publishing, management, and distribution of video content over the Internet or intranets.
-The company focuses on enhancing video communication and security, enabling users to easily find and interact with video content in a user-friendly manner.
-By transforming video assets into engaging web experiences, Virage increases their value for content owners through features such as on-demand viewing, targeted advertising, community engagement, and e-commerce capabilities.
+Virage is a leading provider of software products and application services tailored for media and entertainment companies, enterprises, and consumers.
+The company specializes in enabling the publishing, management, and distribution of video content over the Internet and intranets.
+Virage's offerings facilitate user access to video content while allowing for interactive experiences that resonate with audiences.
+By transforming video assets into engaging web experiences, Virage enhances the value of video for content owners, incorporating features such as on-demand viewing, targeted advertising, community engagement, and e-commerce.
+Additionally, the company provides solutions that improve video communication and security, further solidifying its position in the media technology sector.